Key takeaways

 Open enrollment

-Open enrollment begins November 1 and continues through at least January 15 in nearly every state (only Idaho opted for a December deadline during the open enrollment period for 2024 coverage; the federal government has proposed a rule change that would require all states to end open enrollment no earlier than January 15 in future years1).
+Open enrollment begins November 1 and continues through at least January 15 in nearly every state (only Idaho utilizes a December deadline).

 In most states, enrollments completed by December 15 will have a January 1 effective date, and enrollments completed between December 16 and January 15 will have a February 1 effective date.

 But several state-run exchanges allow enrollments to be completed as late as December 31 and still have a January 1 effective date.
-And there are a handful of state-run exchanges that have open enrollment deadlines as late as January 31; for some of them, people who enroll in the latter part of January will have coverage effective March 1.
+And some state-run exchanges have open enrollment deadlines as late as January 31, generally with a February 1 effective date for people who enroll in January.

 In addition, if any insurers exit the market or terminate certain plans (replacing PPOs with HMOs, for example) at the end of the year, the people enrolled in those plans will be eligible for special enrollment periods.
 The special enrollment period, in that case, will run for 60 days before and 60 days after the loss of coverage.

 People in this situation who pick a replacement plan before the end of December will have coverage effective January 1 (even if they enrolled after December 15).
-If they pick a replacement plan in the first 60 days of the new year, their new plan will likely take effect the month after the enrollment is completed, although there is still some state-to-state variation on this.
+If they pick a replacement plan in the first 60 days of the new year, their new plan will take effect the month after the enrollment is completed.

 Special enrollment periods

-Outside of open enrollment (ie, if you’re enrolling due to a qualifying event), the rule in most states simply calls for coverage to take effect the month after the enrollment is completed, regardless of the date of the enrollment (so an enrollment completed on August 1 or August 31 would have a September 1 effective date)
+Outside of open enrollment (meaning you’re enrolling due to a qualifying life event), coverage will typically take effect the month after the enrollment is completed, regardless of the date of the enrollment (so an enrollment completed on August 1 or August 31 would have a September 1 effective date).

-• A mid-month loss of other coverage can allow a person to get new coverage effective the first of the month during which their old coverage will end, instead of the first of the following month.
+When the SEP is due to involuntary loss of other coverage, the new plan will generally take effect the first of the month following the loss of other coverage, as long as the application is submitted during the month the old coverage ends.
+But due to a rule change that was finalized in 2023, a mid-month loss of other coverage can allow a person to get new coverage effective the first of the month during which their old coverage will end, instead of the first of the following month.
 This will result in double coverage for the first part of the month, but avoids a coverage gap later in the month.
-This was a rule change that was finalized for 2024, and it’s optional for state-run exchanges.3
+This is optional for state-run exchanges, but it’s offered via the federally-run exchange.3

 If your old plan ends mid-month, and COBRA is an option, you could have your new plan take effect the first of the following month (ie, resulting in a partial month gap in coverage) and retroactively elect COBRA if a medical need were to arise before the new plan takes effect.